JaswalLab/NumSimEX_Public/README.md

 * figure files for the paper in the figure_files folder, and
 * supplemental files in the supplemental_files folder.

+Please see `experiments\README.md` for a description of the NumSimEX workflow

 Code and work here is protected by CC BY-NC-SA 4.0.